 3. Put Forward a Pretty Presentation

-When it comes to creating a resume recruiters will read, presentation is everything.
+When it comes to creating a resume Recruiters will read, presentation is everything.
 If your resume is a visual confusing mess, it will get tossed in the trash.
-Skip the Office template and create a resume that is clean, creative, and easy to read.
+Skip the MS Office template and create a resume that is clean, creative, and easy to read.
 Not everyone is suited for an infographic style resume, but you can skill keep the following in mind:

 - Consider page count carefully (read about the 1 page resume debate here)